-The content on the website should be unique.
-The best way to organise the content is to make a list of pages you would like to get ranked in search engines and distribute group of keywords to every page.
+The content on the website should be unique and ideally, it should be able to convert.
+The best way to organize the content is to make a list of pages you would like to get ranked in search engines and distribute a group of keywords to every page.

 Make sure to write the content around those keywords but also keep a balance between writing content for SEO and your visitors.
 Always remember you have to impress your visitors first and the only way to do this is by having engaging content on your website.

 Keep the most important content “above the fold”.
-This is the area which your visitors see without scrolling when they arrive on your website so basically top half or quarter of your website depending on the page length.
+This is the area that your visitors see without scrolling when they arrive on your website so basically the top half or quarter of your website depending on the page length.